Real-analytic geodesics in the Mabuchi space of K\"ahler metrics and quantization: Semiclassical analysis of Berezin-Toeplitz operators

-The definition of covariant operators here is slightly different from that in \cite{deleporte_toeplitz_2018}.
-Letting $*$ denote the Cauchy product of symbols, we know from \cite{deleporte_toeplitz_2018}, Theorem B, that
+Equation \eqref{eq:product_norm_control} is a consequence of Theorem B in \cite{deleporte_toeplitz_2018}; let us prove how to obtain \eqref{eq:product_norm_control} from there, since the definition of covariant operators here is slightly different from that in \cite{deleporte_toeplitz_2018}.
+Letting $*$ denote the Cauchy product of formal symbols, we know from \cite{deleporte_toeplitz_2018}, Theorem B, that

 for $r,R,m$ as before.
 Here, without loss of generality, the symbol $s$ of the Bergman projector and its Cauchy inverse $s^{-1}$ lie in a symbol class which injects continuously in $S^{r,R}_m$.
-Thus, by continuity of the Cauchy product (\cite{deleporte_toeplitz_2018}, Proposition 3.8), we finally obtain the desired result. \end{proof} \begin{rem}[Equivalent analytic norms] There is now a large body of literature concerning Berezin--Toeplitz operators in real-analytic regularity and their symbolic calculus.
+Thus, by continuity of the Cauchy product (\cite{deleporte_toeplitz_2018}, Proposition 3.8), we finally obtain the desired result.

+The third part of the proposition is a consequence of the second part of Theorem B in \cite{deleporte_toeplitz_2018}, modulo multiplication or division by $s$ for the Cauchy product, exactly as for \eqref{eq:product_norm_control}. \end{proof} \begin{rem}[Equivalent analytic norms] There is now a large body of literature concerning Berezin--Toeplitz operators in real-analytic regularity and their symbolic calculus.
 The analytic norms of Definition \ref{def:analytic-norms}, used in \cite{deleporte_toeplitz_2018}, lead to lengthy proofs, but to this date, it is the only way to obtain, globally, analytic norms which are relatively stable under composition: the Banach space of $a\#b$ is the same as that of $b$, if $a$ is more regular.
-This contrasts with, e.g., Proposition 4.1 in \cite{charles_analytic_2021}, where there is a loss of regularity. \end{rem}
+This contrasts with, e.g., Proposition 4.1 in \cite{charles_analytic_2021}, where there is a loss of regularity.
+We will use this fact later. \end{rem}